New World wine: Changes in the Americas and opening of South Africa

 In 1595 the Spanish Crown banned the establishment of new vineyards in the Americas, but this order was largely ignored.
 The ban sought to protect Iberian wine from competition by Peruvian wine and can be considered an example of commodity mercantilism.
-Moreover, the Spanish Crown banned the export of Peruvian wine to Panamá and Guatemala in 1614 and 1615 respectively.
+Moreover, the Spanish Crown banned the export of Peruvian wine to Panama and Guatemala in 1614 and 1615 respectively.
 The enforcement of the restrictions on wine growth and trade in the Spanish Empire was in general lax.
 The only market in the Americas the Spanish Crown managed – to some degree – to secure for Iberian wine was Mexico.

 The growth of mining in Potosí in present-day Bolivia, which became the largest city in the Americas in the 17th century, created a constant demand for wine which was supplied mainly from Peru.
 In Potosí part of salaries were paid with wine.
 Furthermore, Peruvian wine growers supplied the city of Lima, the most important political centre in South America in the 16th and 17th centuries.
 In Chile wine demand was guaranteed by the Army of Arauco, a permanent army financed with silver from Potosí which fought native Mapuches.
 In the view that Parauguayan wine could not compete in these three markets Paraguayans abandoned winegrowing and sought instead income from tobacco and yerba mate exports.
 In the 18th century practically no winegrowing occurred in Paraguay.